Yale–NUS College: Admissions

 Admission to Yale–NUS was based on each student's prior achievement and promise for success at the college.
 Yale–NUS had a need-blind financial aid programme for domestic students and, until 2020, for international students, which offered substantial support for students from a variety of backgrounds.
 Fees were cohort-based and individual circumstances will be considered in the financial aid application process.
 The admission timeline was similar to that of colleges and universities in the US.
 Yale–NUS targeted a class size of around 250 students; this threshold was met with the Class of 2022.
 Application deadlines were typically in January and March.
 At full capacity, the total expected student population will be 1,000 students.

 The college employed a holistic approach in evaluating applicants: while academic achievement as reflected in examinations grades was a primary consideration, interviews, recommendations, essays and extracurricular accomplishments were also given significant weight in the process.

-Dean of Yale College and Yale–NUS' first president, Pericles Lewis, reported that the college “exceeded expectations” in terms of attracting talented students and faculty.
+Admissions at Yale-NUS were highly selective, with an average acceptance rate of 5% from over 10,000 applications per year.
+Dean of Yale College and Yale–NUS's first president, Pericles Lewis, reported that the college “exceeded expectations” in terms of attracting talented students and faculty.

 The Yale–NUS class of 2025 was the final round of admissions offered by the institution.